practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 At the Julia prompt, activate the package manager.
 This is done with entering the _]_ character (and may need some exercise).

-At the package manager, we now generate a little directory structure with the name of our app, and which includes a "Hello, World!" source code example (however without the needed  _julia_main()::Cint_ function), and add the Random dependency:
+At the package manager, we now generate a little directory structure with the name of our app, and which includes a "Hello, World!" source code example (however without the needed  _julia_main()::Cint_ function), and finally add the Random dependency:

 ```
 julia> ]  # entering the package manager